 Most people enjoy both, depending on their mood.
 After a wild night out, intense sex can be a lot more fun.
 But, if you’ve just had an emotional, heart-to-heart conversation with your man, then more loving and intimate sex will probably feel more appropriate.

-There is no other way to put this: Size does matter when it comes to having vaginal orgasms.
+There is no other way to put this: Penis size does matter to women when it comes to having vaginal orgasms.
 If your man is too short or does not have enough girth, then he won’t be able to stimulate you as intensely.
 However, if he is too big then he is going to feel very uncomfortable inside you and sex can feel painful instead of pleasurable.
 The same problem arises if your man is too long.

 For a significant amount of women, the ideal penis size is average or a little above average, provided it is attached to a man that knows what he is doing and is willing to listen to your feedback.